CLIVAR/GEWEX Monsoons Panel

 Thea Turkington Member 2024 Centre for Climate Research Singapore Singapore

-Salvatore Pascale Member 2024 Stanford University USA
+Salvatore Pascale Member 2024 University of Bologna ltaly

 Hui Su Member 2025 Hong Kong University of Science and Technology China